 Having a routine comprehensive eye exam does more than just make sure you have the most up to date prescription - it is also a check up for your overall health.

-A comprehensive eye health examination allows the eye doctor to check for eye diseases which may be present well before they affect your vision.
+A comprehensive eye exam allows eye doctors to check for eye diseases which may be present well before they affect your vision.
 Furthermore, the eyes are one of the first indicators of systemic health issues such as diabetes and high blood pressure.
 These issues can present themselves in the blood vessels in the back of your eye before they are visually present anywhere else, and eye doctors are trained in noticing such issues and addressing them before it becomes more serious.

 Improvements in technology has allowed doctors a much wider scope in their exams.
 Procedures such as digital retinal imaging can provide a much more in-depth look at a patient's eye, and help the doctor be as thorough as possible during the examination.